Pete Gardner

 Peter Gardner (born Pete Zahradnick in Scarsdale, New York in 1964) is an American actor, best known for playing Darryl Whitefeather in The CW comedy-drama series Crazy Ex-Girlfriend.

 Early life

 Gardner studied improv at the Second City improv group in Chicago.
 Gardner mentored and directed both Tina Fey and Amy Poehler in multiple productions during their tenure at the Second City.

 Career

+In 2010 he played Franklin the dog catcher in The Search for Santa Paws.
 In 2015, Gardner joined the cast of Crazy Ex-Girlfriend as a series regular and the owner of law firm Whitefeather.

 Gardner played the titular character in the short film Barry, released in 2016.
 He played Carl, a stockbroker and fellow employee of Ryan, played by Charlie Sheen in the 2001 movie Good Advice, also starring Angie Harmon and Denise Richards.
 He played Alan's football coach on Son of Zorn.
 He played Father Michaels in the 2018 comedy web television series Liza on Demand.
 He also played Dr. Terry Bournachle in the 2009 movie Labor Pains starring Lindsay Lohan.